rebekahkahn/portfolio-website/README.md

 This project was primarily created with [Create React App](https://github.com/facebook/create-react-app) and [material-ui](https://material-ui.com/)

-## Done (Feb 10, 2021)
+## Done (Feb 18, 2021)

-- Thinking about how I want porfolio section to look
+- Editing contact form section...
+- Toggling appbar options on smaller screens...

 ## To Do